syncpoint/basemap.at/README.md

 Since the tiles provided are contained in an ESRI Vector Tile Package (VTPK) and this container format cannot be served by open source tile servers we have written [OpenVTPK](https://github.com/syncpoint/openvtpk) in order to repackage the tiles into an MBTiles container.

 Please read our detailed instructions on how to use [OpenVTPK](https://github.com/syncpoint/openvtpk).
 After you have repackaged the vector tiles continue here.

+## Updated versions of basemap.at Offline Vector Tiles
+### March 19th, 2020
+The metadata has been updated and got a new timestamp.
+After a short analysis we could not find any improvement regarding the broken ```root.json``` style.
+It's worth noting that the __basemap.at__ Offline vector Tiles are still labeled with the _Beta_ tag.

 ## Prerequisits